gravitational/teleport/docs/testplan.md

     port_forwarding: true
 ```
   - [ ] Verify that a user has access only to: "Cluster List", "Nodes", and "Active Sessions".
+  - [ ] Verify that a user is redirected to the login page.
+  - [ ] Verify that after successful login, a user is redirected to the Node List.

 ## Performance/Soak Test